behailu-simachew/airbnb-clone-project/README.md

     CI/CD Pipeline Integration:
     Gain insights into setting up automated development pipelines, boosting efficiency and minimizing errors during the deployment phase.

+    Backend Developer Roles
+Implement the core of an app—its algorithms and business logic.
+Experienced back-end developers not only write code but also do the tasks of an architect—for example, devise an app architecture or design and implement the necessary integrations.

 This structured approach ensures learners not only build technical skills but also adopt a mindset geared toward problem-solving, scalability, and industry-grade project execution.